wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Beatrice:** _trying to be even posher_ And I've been to Leek.

-**Florence:** _looking down at Beatrice's feet_ what, just now... could you not have waited until the end of this scene? _realising her mistake_ oh, I see, Leek, sorry.
+**Florence:** _looking down at Beatrice's feet_ what, just now???!
+Could you not have waited until the end of this scene? _realising her mistake_ Oh, I see, Leek, sorry.

 **Dan Lothario:** Allow me to introduce you to Faybrehze pour Femme. _takes out a large squirty bottle labelled Febreeze and proceeds to squirt them both.
 They're both taken aback, don't seem to appreciate the smell, and start imploring him to stop.
 He takes another sniff in their general direction_.
 Oh, MUCH better, my I'm getting URGES just inhaling your aroma.